 Learn everything about Chateau Trianon St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn the best vintages, wine ratings, a history of the property, information on winemaking and terroir, wine tasting reviews.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Trianon History, Overview

-Dominique Hebrard was quite well-known in the Bordeaux wine trade as he previously worked at Chateau Cheval Blanc, as his family were once the owners of the estate, until the property was sold.
+Dominique Hebrard was quite well-known in the Bordeaux wine trade as he previously worked at Chateau Cheval Blanc, as his family was once the owners of the estate until the property was sold.
 Dominique Hebrard is also a partner with Hubert de Bouard in Chateau de Francs, located in the Cotes de Francs appellation.

 2017 was a big year of change for Chateau Trianon.
 They began a complete, top to bottom, renovation and modernization of Chateau Trianon with a new design created by the architects Yves Collet and Emmanuel Graffeuil.

 Aside from updating the chateau and all the wine-making facilities, they are also planning on adding a gastronomic restaurant.